chiyeonk/Trading-assistant/README.md

 # Trading-assistant
-This is a test purpose only.
+This is for test purpose only.